alessandrocandolini/di-alternatives/README.md

 ## What this project is about

 * Learn about dependency injection and mainstream techniques and libraries for deal with it at scale; focus will be particularly on the dagger compiler and runtime
-* Be provocative and challenge the role of DI in modern codebases, showing that DI frameworks are a solution to the sympthoms rather than to the actual underlying problem, and tentative advocate that DI is an antipattern; the aim of this part is to develop a better understanding of how DI fits into a bigger picture (more info about this in the [https://github.com/alessandrocandolini/di-alternatives#background-and-motivation](section below))
+* Be provocative and challenge the role of DI in modern codebases, showing that DI frameworks are a solution to the sympthoms rather than to the actual underlying problem, and tentative advocate that DI is an antipattern; the aim of this part is to develop a better understanding of how DI fits into a bigger picture (more info about this in the [section below](https://github.com/alessandrocandolini/di-alternatives#background-and-motivation]))

 ## What this project is NOT about